 Community School of Naples (CSN), an independent, college preparatory day school, was founded in 1982 by a group of parents seeking to establish a quality, independent school close to home.
-Recruited by word of mouth, the original student body consisted of fewer than 50 students who began K-5 classes in rented accommodation in two churches in Naples.
+Recruited by word of mouth, the original student body consisted of fewer than 50 students who began K-5 classes in rented accommodations in two churches in Naples.
 Sam Hazard was the first Head of School, and by 1984 CSN had grown to more than 90 students in K-8th grade.
-Twenty-eight acres of land on Pine Ridge Road were donated that year, and $3 million raised in order to construct the first five classroom buildings.
+Twenty-eight acres of land on Pine Ridge Road were donated that year, and $3 million was raised in order to construct the first five classroom buildings.
 These original buildings now form the heart of the modern-day Lower School division of CSN.
 James Young became CSN’s second Head of School in 1985, serving for one year.

 |Heads of School|